InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 1967-1969 | Dale Jarrell
 1970-1971 | Mike Cyrus
 1972-1973 | Dennis Johnson
-1975-1975 | Jim Preston
+1975 | Jim Preston
 1976-1979 | Dean Berger
 1980-1987 | John Myhre
-1988-1994 | Jim O\'Dell
+1988-1994 | Jim O'Dell
 1995-1998 | Lynn Bornitz
-1999-1999 | B Hadley Hawkins
+1999 | B Hadley Hawkins
 1999-2000 | Lynn Bornitz
-2000-2000 | Rory Laws
+2000 | Rory Laws
 Idaho Panhandle IHC |
 2001-2003 | Louis Hartjes
 2004-2008 | Terry Zufelt
 2009-Present | Chris Smith

-**IDAHO PANHANDLE INTERAGENCY HOTSHOT CREW HISTORY 1967-PRESENT**

 Since 1962, four Type I hotshot crews have been established in northern Idaho.
 Today, the Idaho Panhandle Hotshot Crew, formerly the St. Joe Interagency Hotshot Crew (changed name in 2001 to better represent the whole forest), is the sole survivor.
 Dale Jarrell organized the crew in 1967 and served as crew boss until 1969.
-The crew is based at the Idaho Panhandle National Forest\'s Supervisor\'s Office in Coeur d\'Alene, Idaho.
-This forest is an administrative combination of the Kaniksu, Coeur d\'Alene, and St. Joe National Forests.
+The crew is based at the Idaho Panhandle National Forest's Supervisor's Office in Coeur d'Alene, Idaho.
+This forest is an administrative combination of the Kaniksu, Coeur d'Alene, and St. Joe National Forests.

 For 30 years, the hotshot crew worked out of the Clarkia Work Center on the St. Joe Ranger District.
-In 1998, the crew moved to the Coeur d\'Alene Ranger District in Coeur d\'Alene.
-This move was in response to national agency direction to position the crew closer to high priority fuels and restoration work that was being done in the wildland/urban interface and within the Coeur d\'Alene Basin.
+In 1998, the crew moved to the Coeur d'Alene Ranger District in Coeur d'Alene.
+This move was in response to national agency direction to position the crew closer to high priority fuels and restoration work that was being done in the wildland/urban interface and within the Coeur d'Alene Basin.

 The crew use to start critical training the first week of May.
-In 2002 we made the change to start the 3^rd^ week of April.
+In 2002 we made the change to start the 3rd week of April.
 This has given us many opportunities.
 We are now able to get our 80 hours of training out of the way and be able to help the forest with their spring burning program.
 We have also benefited by being able to participate in suppression efforts earlier in Region 3.
-Traditionally our season has ended around October 9^th^.
-But the crew is always prepared to run until the 3^rd^ week of October if there our incidents.
+Traditionally our season has ended around October 9th.
+But the crew is always prepared to run until the 3rd week of October if there our incidents.

 The Idaho Panhandle Hotshots have a rich history of safety.
 There has been no fatalities sense the crew existence or permanent disabilities